What Is Reliability Centered Maintenance?

 Over the years, Reliability Centered Maintenance (RCM) has been a valuable method that has helped complex asset-based systems effectively maintain asset reliability through cost-effective strategies.
 Now, decades later, advancements in data acquisition, warehousing, modeling, and analytics are creating opportunities to improve upon the RCM model.
 The next leap in reliability will further improve availability while continuing to reduce maintenance spend.

 An RCM program is the first step after a reactive program in the evolution of maintenance program maturity.
-However, when it comes to further optimizing and improving reliability performance, Reliability Centered Maintenance can be limiting depending on the objective.
+However, regarding further optimizing and improving reliability performance, Reliability Centered Maintenance can be limiting depending on the objective.
 Specific limitations include the following:

-Whether you are just starting to implement an RCM program or are already using a matured program, you have the necessary tools to make the next leap in reliability.
-We believe this leap is being made possible through Quantitative Reliability Optimization (QRO).
-Quantitative Reliability Optimization (QRO) is a method that pushes RCM to the next level by unlocking its capabilities through the use of dynamic data analysis.
-Using actual asset data, QRO provides detailed insight when it comes to understanding when an asset will fail, identifying the impact each asset has on the larger system, and knowing how and when to use resources improve the results you care about.
+Whether you are just starting to implement an RCM program or are already using a mature program, you have the necessary tools to make the next leap in reliability.
+This leap is being made possible through Quantitative Reliability Optimization (QRO).
+QRO is a method that pushes RCM to the next level by unlocking its capabilities using dynamic data analysis.
+Using actual asset data, QRO provides detailed insight into understanding when an asset will fail, identifying the impact each asset has on the whole system, and knowing how and when to use resources will improve the results you care about.

-QRO is an approach to reliability modeling which connects every relevant reliability data point to one integrated model that enables users to do things such as:
+QRO is an approach to reliability modeling which connects every relevant reliability data point to one integrated model that enables users to do the following: